DavidMaguire93/PandS/pands-project2021/irisReadme.txt

 21.03.21 	- Downloaded Iris CSV from http://archive.ics.uci.edu/ml/machine-learning-databases/iris/
            	- Wrote code for simple row / column viewing for preliminary study, code researched from https://www.geeksforgeeks.org/python-basics-of-pandas-using-iris-dataset/
 26.03.21	- Used pandas to convert to dataframe.
-Wrote code to get mean, median, min and max of all quantitative variables 03.04.21	- Wrote code tot get first and third quartile of wuantitative variable.
+Wrote code to get mean, median, min and max of all quantitative variables 03.04.21	- Wrote code to get first and third quartile of quantitative variables.
 Code researched at https://pandas.pydata.org/docs/index.html
 		- Made printing of these simple analyses more readable by adding description and line break in printout
-		- Assigned variable to filter by species and wrote code for mean of each species
+		- Assigned variable to filter by species and wrote code for mean of each species 17/04/21	- Added code for individual scatter plots and Pearson's correlations.
+These were commented out

-Notes / Plans
+		- Added code for a Seaborn pairplot containing scatter plots for all varibale relationships
+		- Added code for numpy corr function, getting correlations of all variables accross whole dataset and by class Notes / Plans

 I am just leaving this here is a 'project plan' and outline my thoughts and goals that I can come back to.
 I may leave this section or delete it before the final submission.